-Only one customer testified at the Jacksonville public hearing.
+Only one customer witness testified at the Jacksonville public hearing.
 That witness, Larry Campbell, is a CWSNC sewer customer who primarily testified regarding his concerns related to the magnitude of the requested rate increase.
+Currituck who testified regarding her perceptions of the Company's reputation for customer service.